d-zo/xMat/README.md

 Preparing xMat in Windows
 -------------------------

-Only a subset of the available options are also provided for developing the xMat in Windows.
+Currently, only a subset of the available options described in the Linux section are provided for developing the xMat in Windows.
-Currently, using Windows the components of the xMat can be selected and assembled.
+Although components of the xMat can be selected and `xmat.f` assembled, compilation and creation of the documentation are not supported at the moment.
-Compilation or creation of documentation is not supported and but limited testing is.
+Parts of the interface testing is also available in Windows.

 **Prerequisites**